Introduction to Economics

 Economic Systems: Traditional Economy

-• occupations stay in the family
+• occupations tend to stay in the family

 • most families farm traditional crops

-• little economic progress or development
+• there is little economic progress or technological advance

 Economic Systems: Command Economy

-• government sets prices and wages
+• sets prices (including wages)

 Examples: Pharonic Egypt; Medieval manor life